The Wisdom of Crocodiles: Reception

-Rotten Tomatoes gave it a total score of 47% and Metacritic gave it 58/100.
+Rotten Tomatoes gave the film a total score of 47% based on 19 reviews.
+The website's critics consensus called it "stylish, but emotionally uninvolving".
+Metacritic gave it 58% based on reviews from 11 critics.

-Richard Corliss of Time liked the film, claiming "... this cool, handsome thriller proceeds with an elliptical elegance."
-Others, however, were not as kind; Elvis Mitchell of Rolling Stone dismissed it as "bloodless", with dialogue that "sounds like the kind of florid pick-up lines better used on second-year literature students or the kind of lonely women seen only in movies," while Paul Tatara of CNN called it "stylish but anemic".
+Richard Corliss of Time liked the film, claiming "... this cool, handsome thriller proceeds with an elliptical elegance".
+Others, were not as kind; Elvis Mitchell of Rolling Stone dismissed it as "bloodless", with dialogue that "sounds like the kind of florid pick-up lines better used on second-year literature students or the kind of lonely women seen only in movies", while Paul Tatara of CNN called it "stylish but anemic".

 The film won the 1999 Grand Prize of European Fantasy Film in Silver at the Brussels International Festival of Fantasy Film.